ky-ji/ky-ji.github.io/index.md

 ## About Me

 I received my Bachelor's degree in Engineering at Xidian University, majoring in Computer Science and Technology.
-I am an incoming Ph.D. student at Tsinghua University, supervised by [Prof. Wang zhi](http://pages.mmlab.top/).
+I am currently a Ph.D. student at Tsinghua University, supervised by [Prof. Wang zhi](http://pages.mmlab.top/).
 Currently, I am focused on building efficient Embodied AI systems.
-My research interests include but are not limited to efficient diffusion models for robotic control.
+My research interests include but are not limited to efficient diffusion and autoregressive models for robotic control.

 ## Education
 Sep.
 2021 - June.
 2025, B.E in Computer Science and Technology, Xidian University
 From Sep.
-2025, Incoming Ph.D. in Computer Science and Technology, MMLab@SIGS, Tsinghua University
+2025, Ph.D. in Computer Science and Technology, MMLab@SIGS, Tsinghua University

 ## Research Interests